mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 ## Recent Significant Changes

+1. **Theme Picker Contrast Improvements**
+   - Fixed contrast issues in the theme picker for better text readability
+   - Enhanced text styling in the color picker with high-contrast white text and shadows
+   - Fixed the opacityTrackHeight parameter to comply with the required range (8-50dp)
+   - Improved the SwitchListTile in the profile page for better visibility in dark mode
+   - Added adaptive text colors based on the current theme brightness
+   - Increased font sizes for better readability
+   - Enhanced the theme mode buttons with larger icons and text
+   - Improved overall accessibility of the theme picker
+   - Made text elements more readable on all background colors

 1. **Theme Picker Enhancement**
    - Enhanced the theme picker with advanced features using flex_color_scheme and flex_color_picker
    - Added Material 3 tonal palette generation for selected colors